What is the Point?

 How we do our work makes a difference.

-We think that the way to get a better result is to do the work differently.
+We think the way to achieve better results is to do the work differently.

 Good naming in source code is essential for rapid comprehension, maintainability, and software quality.